ORNL/ReSolve/docs/sphinx/developer_guide/developer_guidelines.rst

 When opening a PR, make sure to select the correct base branch.
 If there are merge conflicts, resolve them before requesting a review.

+Detail changes made in your PR in the description.
+1. What new features were added?
+2. What bugs were fixed?
+3. What tests were added?

 When reviewing a PR consider the following:
 1. Does the PR address the issue? (if applicable)
 2. Do existing and new tests pass?
 (Run the code on different machines)